 I have been working with a small group of friends on a full concept carbon fiber ultra/speed bike for several years which was to be designed around a new version of the RailGun seat.
 Thom Ollinger and I came up with the original concept and Charlie Ollinger started working on engineering that into a real bike.
 I had decided that this time, instead of making the mold masters by hand, we would machine them out of machinable high density urethane board.
 I decided to use Precision Board.

 Earlier this year (2017), Charlie, Sandor Kormos (our CAM machinist) and I worked out the details for how to fabricate the Version 2 RailGun seat.
 Charlie sent the CAD files for the master and Sandor started working on selecting the custom tools needed and developing the code to cut the masters.
 We had originally planned on using a 3-axis CNC router but the master was a little too tall to fit under the cutting head so I had to cut the original foam base in half so Sandor could fit it in a smaller CNC mill.
 I then had to put the two halves back together after they were machined.

 Machining photos of the side of the tailbox and one of the water bottle holder mold sleeves (that will accept the removable holder mold).

-Lid tool diagram vs. machined and then primed master:
+Lid tool diagram vs. machined, primed master, then finished mold:

-Tailbox half tool diagram vs. machined and then primed masters:
+Tailbox half tool diagram vs. machined, then primed masters and finished molds:

 Home | RailGun Performance Seat | RailGun FAQ | RailGun Howto | Contact |